NEW YORK (CBSNewYork/AP) — Nobody ever really stops Carmelo Anthony. Not in his mind, anyway.

 “I don’t play with pressure,” he said.
 “I can’t do it.
 No way I can perform under pressure.
 I won’t allow myself to do that mentally, to go out there and play under pressure.
 As far as shots and things like that go, you make some, you miss some.
 As a team we have to keep taking those shots, we have to keep being aggressive.
 I’m not concerned about my shot.
 I’m not concerned about that.”

 The lengthy break gives both teams time to make changes and corrections.
 Anthony could get some scoring help if Amar’e Stoudemire has no setbacks after practicing Thursday and Friday, allowing him to return from right knee surgery Saturday.

 Though their final 15 minutes of basketball in New York were embarrassing, it was a successful two games for the Pacers, who snatched away the home-court advantage.
 They beat the Knicks twice at home during the regular season, including a 34-point rout in February, and will reach the Eastern Conference finals if they can do it three more times.

 “It’s 1-1,” George said.
 “They could’ve won by 50.
 We still feel comfortable.”

 You May Also Be Interested In These Stories

-- Raiders Survey Sent To Las Vegas Residents
+- Pro Soccer Team Coming To Las Vegas